9 of the Most Expensive Wines Ever Sold

 What Drove the Price: Two firsts: the first vintage bottled at Lafite and the first vintage under Baron James de Rothschild’s ownership.

-At a Sotheby’s auction in Hong Kong in 2010, three bottles of this wine from Château Lafite Rothschild in Bordeaux, France, were sold for $232,682 a piece, marking the world’s most expensive bottle of 750mL wine ever sold at the time.
-Because the wine dates back to a pre-phylloxera vintage (in the late 1800s many of the region’s wines were ripped out of the ground due to this devastating disease), it’s even more special.
+At a Sotheby’s auction in Hong Kong in 2010, three bottles of this wine from Château Lafite Rothschild in Bordeaux, France, were sold for $230,000 a piece, marking the world’s most expensive bottle of 750mL wine ever sold at the time.
+It’s even more special because the wine dates back to a pre-phylloxera vintage (in the late 1800s, many of the region’s wines were ripped out of the ground due to this devastating disease).

 7. 1787 Château Margaux